Sublime (album): Release

 Sublime was released in the United States on July 30, 1996, with releases in Europe following that October and in Australia and Japan in December.
 MCA drafted the band's former promotional team at Gasoline Alley (renaming the team Sublime Marketing) to promote Sublime through methods that played to the band's fan base.
 This marketing included posters and advance copies at independent shops, and advertisements in board-sport and alternative magazines.
 Promoting the album proved to be challenging due to Nowell's death, with no band to provide touring support or broadcast appearances.

 The album soon began to expand upon the band's surf/skate fan base, appealing to consumers not associated with that community.
 At least one retailer attributed this to Nowell's death, remarking to Billboard that "death sells," comparing a similar situation in which Roy Orbison's discography rose in sales following his passing.
 Eric Weissbard, in a Spin column, compared Nowell's posthumous success to that of Jonathan Larson, the composer of the Broadway musical Rent, who died the day before the musical's scheduled premiere earlier in the year.
 Billboard deemed the band's posthumous success "a tale of tragic irony."

 Abbey Konowitch, vice president of MCA Records, remarked to trades on the album's timing:

 It's so unfortunate that Brad isn't here to see the way his music is being appreciated and accepted by the public.
 This is a very significant album in a significant time in music, and we're fortunate to have this music, though we're very unfortunate to not have one of the artists around that created it.

 Eric Wilson, the band's bassist, was "more pragmatic about the issue":

 We just want the album to do well so that Brad's kid can go to a good school, and so that we can continue [to make a] living.

 Commercial performance

 By October 1996, the disc had moved 145,000 units; its success led to renewed interest in the band's back catalog, which experienced marked growth.
 By April 1997, the album cracked the top 20 of the Billboard 200, and it eventually peaked at position 13.
 Sixteen months following the album's release, it still sold 40,000 albums per week.
 It eventually spent 208 weeks on the chart.
-As of April 2024, it has sold nearly 7 million copies in the United States, according to Luminate Data.
+By April 2024, it had sold nearly 7 million copies in the United States, according to Luminate Data.
+On the album's 30th anniversary, it was certified Diamond by RIAA for selling ten million copies.